Can you have a baby if you have endometriosis? We’ve got all the key facts about endometriosis and pregnancy right here.

 But it could also be an issue with blood flow during your period, your immune system, or your hormones.

-Can you have a baby if you have endometriosis?
+Can you have a baby naturally with endometriosis?

-Yes, there’s a really good chance you can.
+Yes, there’s a very good chance you can.

 You see, it’s thought that around half of women who experience reproductive struggles have endometriosis.